Lou Lopez Sénéchal: UConn

-When Morgan Valley saw Sénéchal's name in the transfer portal, she had already heard the name "dozens of times".
-Fairfield is only an hour and 1/2 drive from the UConn campus, and Valley had discussions with a coach of a competing team about the challenges of stopping Sénéchal.
+When Morgan Valley saw Lopez Sénéchal's name in the NCAA transfer portal, she had already heard the name "dozens of times".
+Fairfield is only an hour and 1/2 drive from the UConn campus, and Valley had discussions with a coach of a competing team about the challenges of stopping Lopez Sénéchal.
 When Valley saw the name in the portal, she immediately began doing some research viewing game films and reaching out to the Fairfield head coach, Joe Frager, to find out whether she would be a fit at UConn.
-Frager who has known UConn coach Auriemma for decades, "understood the demands of the Huskies program" and responded that she would be "more than fine at UConn".
-Valley shared the video clips with Auriemma and the rest of the UConn staff which led to zoom meetings with Sénéchal while the UConn coaches were in Minneapolis for the Final Four.
+Frager, who has known UConn coach Geno Auriemma for decades, "understood the demands of the Huskies program" and responded that she would be "more than fine at UConn".
+Valley shared the video clips with Auriemma and the rest of the UConn staff which led to zoom meetings with Lopez Sénéchal while the UConn coaches were in Minneapolis for the Final Four.